YvosOnTheHub/LabNetApp/Kubernetes_v4/Scenarios/Scenario05/README.md

 ## B. Create storage classes pointing to each new backend

 You will also find in this directory a few storage class files.
-You can decide to use all of them, only a subset of them or modify them as you wish
+You can decide to use all of them, only a subset of them or modify them as you wish.

+You will notice an _mountOption_ called _discard_ in these storage classes.
+This is used to allow -Space Reclamation_ from the underlying OS.

 ```bash
 $ kubectl create -f sc-csi-ontap-san.yaml